Swastik-Chakravorty/100-days-of-code/log.md

 **Today's Progress**: Learned and solved problems with arrays in Java

 **Thoughts**: Today I learned and solved problems with arrays in Java.
-I drank 2 liters of water but couldn't exercise, couldn't go for walks or read a book.
+I drank 2 liters of water but couldn't exercise, go for walks, or read a book.

 **Link(s) to work**: [Java arrays](https://github.com/Swastik-Chakravorty/Java/tree/master/Arrays)

+### Day 17: Saturday, July 8, 2023

+**Today's Progress**: Learned linear search in Java and the basics of javascript and solved leetcode problems in Java and basic problems in javascript

+**Thoughts**: Today I learned linear search in Java and the basics of javascript and solved leetcode problems in Java and basic problems in javascript.
+I drank 2.5 liters of water but couldn't exercise, go for walks, or read a book.

+**Link(s) to work**: [Java Linear_Search](https://github.com/Swastik-Chakravorty/Java/tree/master/Linear_Search)